 Remember that Rage mode mentioned above?
-Well, along with speed and attack boost, the Deviljho is able to hit you with defense down and most blights including severe ice and dragonblight.
+Well, along with speed and attack boost, the Deviljho is able to hit you with defense down and severe dragonblight.
 Pants heavy enough?Because it gets better.
-That stat boost and all that blight?
+That stat boost and the ability to induce dragonblight??
 That's Savage Deviljho in a GOOD MOOD!

 The Gigginox (mentioned above) can reproduce by itself and produce hundreds of baby Giggi in one day, take a second to think what would happen if even one days worth of baby Giggi survived into adulthood, all producing more and more baby Giggi.

 One more thing that's always made the Gigginox unsettling is the fact that it's very near bilaterally symmetrical down its waist.
 It clearly has a front and back end, evidenced by the fact that one side dispenses toxins and the other lays eggs, but they're similar to the point that it can sometimes be hard to distinguish between the two.
 Of course, on top of that, it raises both ends when it roars (upon seeing you or entering rage mode).
 So does that mean that it...? ...Ugh.